52 Ways to Show I Love You: Create the Right Rituals

 Why a ritual can show love

 What rituals are most important to you?
-In what ways do they bring love to you?
+How do they bring love to you?
 Have you ever consciously adapted a ritual to changing circumstances, needs, or participants?
 Can you remember realizing it was time to either end or radically revise an old ritual?